Mmtec (NASDAQ:MTC) Shares Gap Down to $1.22

-Mmtec, Inc. (NASDAQ:MTC) shares gapped down before the market opened on Monday .
+Mmtec, Inc. (NASDAQ:MTC)’s stock price gapped down prior to trading on Monday .
 The stock had previously closed at $1.22, but opened at $1.13.
-Mmtec shares last traded at $1.08, with a volume of 12,984 shares.
+Mmtec shares last traded at $1.08, with a volume of 12,984 shares changing hands.

-An institutional investor recently bought a new position in Mmtec stock.
-Virtu Financial LLC purchased a new stake in Mmtec, Inc. (NASDAQ:MTC) during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor purchased 54,529 shares of the company’s stock, valued at approximately $74,000.
-Virtu Financial LLC owned approximately 0.27% of Mmtec at the end of the most recent reporting period.
-0.56% of the stock is currently owned by institutional investors.
+A hedge fund recently bought a new stake in Mmtec stock.
+Virtu Financial LLC bought a new stake in Mmtec, Inc. (NASDAQ:MTC) during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The fund bought 54,529 shares of the company’s stock, valued at approximately $74,000.
+Virtu Financial LLC owned approximately 0.27% of Mmtec as of its most recent filing with the SEC.
+Institutional investors own 0.56% of the company’s stock.

 Mmtec, Inc develops and deploys platforms that enable financial institutions to engage in securities market transactions and settlements in the People's Republic of China.
 It offers Internet-based securities solutions comprising Securities Dealers Trading System, which includes securities registration and clearing, account management, risk management, trading and execution, and third party access middleware; Private Fund Investment Management System that supports multi-account management, fund valuation, risk management, quantitative trading access, liquidation, and requisition management; and Mobile Transaction Individual Client System and PC Client System for Apple IOS, Android, PC, and Web.